 Our climbs walk up following the east north ridge and eventually we get to the crampoon point from where we suit on our climbing gear.
 Here our climb goes on the ice which is at first gradual and some steep sections where our climbing Sherpa fixes the rope for safety.

 The last part of the summit ridge is really exposed and follows the ridge towards the east and gradually to the top of Chulu Far East Peak. the reward from the top is magnificent as it provides a great sight of the snow-capped mountain sea!

 What are the required permits and costs for climbing Chulu Far East Peak?

 Climbers need to have three different permits for Chulu Far East Peak.
 As Chulu Far East Peak lies in the Annapurna region so we need a permit to enter Annapurna Conservation Area.

-This is called Annapurna Conservation Area Permit (ACAP) which costs Rs 3000 local currency and also we need to have TIMS (Trekkers Information Management System) Permit, this costs USD10 for organized trekkers and USD 20 for Individual/ Unorganized trekkers.
+This is called Annapurna Conservation Area Permit (ACAP) which costs Rs 3000 local currency also we need to have TIMS (Trekkers Information Management System) Permit, which costs USD10 for organized trekkers and USD 20 for Individual/ Unorganized trekkers.

 Apart from the two above mention permits, climbers also need to have a climbing permit for Chulu Peak.
 This cost varies according to the season of the year.

 Climbing permit for ChuluFar East costs 250 USD per person during the Spring Season (March, April, May), 125 USD during the Autumn Season (September, October, November), and 70 USD for the Winter and Summer season (December, January, February, and June, July, and August).